-Lainie Sakakura is a NYC based writer, director, choreographer, educator who recently directed the new musical, Corner of Bitter and Sweet adapted from New York Times Best Seller, Hotel on the Corner of Bitter and Sweet by Jamie Ford.
+Lainie Sakakura is a NYC based writer, director, choreographer, educator who recently directed the new musical, Corner of Bitter and Sweet adapted from New York Times Best Selling novel, Hotel on the Corner of Bitter and Sweet by Jamie Ford.
 Book by Lainie Sakakura, Music and Lyrics by Paul Fujimoto.
 NYC 29 hour Equity reading co-produced by the 5th Avenue Theatre, Abingdon Theatre Company.
-Writers, Sakakura and Fujimoto attended the 2020 Goodspeed Musicals Johnny Mercer Writers Grove following the reading.

 Directing style - infused with her deep understanding of storytelling through movement, born from her intensive acting training combined with her classical ballet background.
 Over her 32 year professional career, she has worked on dozens of original musicals regionally and on Broadway as a performer, associate, choreographer, director, and/or writer.
 Ms Sakakura most recently directed and choreographed Head Over Heels at Montclair State University.
-In NYC she has directed new works in NYC at Cherry Lane Theatre, Peter Jay Sharp Theatre, Neighborhood Playhouse, Summer Stage in Central Park, Theatre 71, The Duplex, and Don't Tell Mama.
-Creating new work is her greatest passion.
+In NYC she has directed new works at Cherry Lane Theatre, Peter Jay Sharp Theatre, Neighborhood Playhouse, Summer Stage in Central Park, Theatre 71, The Duplex, and Don't Tell Mama.
+Creating and developing new work is her greatest passion.

-Ex-Broadway performer - Ms Sakakura was offered original casts of 8 Broadway shows, but ultimately accepted 6 including: Fosse (dance reconstruction and onstage dance captain); Chita Rivera The Dancer's Life; Flower Drum Song (2002 revival); Tommy Tune's The Best Little Whorehouse Goes Public; The King And I (1996 Lou Diamond Phillips, Donna Murphy revival), The King And I (2015 Ken Watanabe, Kelli O-Hare revival).
+Ex-Broadway Performer - 8 Broadway show offers (all original casts), but ultimately accepted: Fosse (dance reconstruction and onstage dance captain); Chita Rivera The Dancer's Life; Flower Drum Song (2002 revival); Tommy Tune's The Best Little Whorehouse Goes Public; The King And I (1996 Lou Diamond Phillips, Donna Murphy revival), The King And I (2015 Ken Watanabe, Kelli O-Hare revival).
 Recorded on 4 Broadway cast albums including 2015 Grammy Nominated, The King And I. Performed on the Tony Awards, Macy's Day Parade, and television specials.
 2015 Legacy Robe recipient.